 Guess this is a part of the fascination, why some sites receive my curiosity.
 You see, Úrágya is good, really good -and different in expression.
 Not much wine is produced by István from the steep site which is at between 200-250 meters above the sea level.
 Around 2,000 bottles.
 Most of the vines planted are Furmint, but a fifth is Hárslevelü – planted primarily in 1964.

 Úrágya doesn’t possess the elegance of István Szepsy’s Szent Tamás yet there’s a richness which are fascinating.
 More smoky minerals, yellow ripe fruit, herbal notes and wet wool.
 The site seems capable of producing grapes of fine phenolic ripeness and to balance this, István seems to prefer leaving a dash of residual sugar.
-The 2007 Úrágya is a real beauty, just starting its life.
-Generous nose with smoke, yellow fruits and unripe pineapple.
+The 2007 Úrágya ha a generous nose with smoke, yellow fruits and unripe pineapple.
 Wet wool, toasted oak and a childhood memory; modeling clay.
 What fascinates with these top Furmint wines of Tokaj and Szepsy is the contrast between nose and palate.
 The taste is leaning towards green apples, and has a fascinating hint of hay, herbs and heather.
 Quite a fullbodied taste but with oh so lovely acidity and just a hint of sweetness.
 Six years old, almost, and so alive, so vibrant.
 Ladies & gentlemen; start discovering the wines of István Szepsy if your wine passion needs a kick.

 The 2009 Úrágya seems less powerful, at least when compared to 2007.
 Both are fine years, warm though.
 István never rests on his laurels and perhaps this explains why the 2009 is less concentrated.
 The oak treatment also feels more gentle.
 The nose is still youthful with lemon peel, slight tropical notes mixed with green apples, wet rocks and toasted oak.
 Quince and grey pears on the palate!
 Dry, vanilla and smoky minerals.
 Again, lots of taste, never exaggerated though.
 Long, clean and refreshing finale.